The University of Iowa has a long history of making changes based on student input:

 For examples of what we learned the last time students took this survey, see "What are students telling us?"

 Participation in the survey is voluntary and confidential.
 The survey is open to all degree-seeking students who are age 18 or over.
+Students who complete the survey will be entered in a weekly prize drawing.
+Everyone who completes the survey will also be entered in a grand prize drawing at the end of the survey.

 Students on average take 25-30 minutes to complete the survey.
 Most students find it easiest to take the survey on a laptop or desktop computer using Internet Explorer, Firefox, or Chrome.